bigkevmcd/webhook-secret-operator/README.md

     hookURL: https://example.com/
 ```

-This Kubernetes object creates a secret called `test-secret`, then creates a webhook in the repo `https://github.com/my-org/gitops.git`, pointing at `https://example.com`.
+This Kubernetes object creates a Secret called `example-webhooksecret`, then creates a webhook in the repo `https://github.com/my-org/gitops.git`, pointing at `https://example.com`, and sharing the token from the `example-webhooksecret` Secret.

-To authenticate the request, the secret in `authSecretRef`, `demo-hooks-secret`.
+To authenticate the request, the secret in `authSecretRef`, `demo-hooks-secret` is used.

 ## Installation